buckyos/cyfs-ts-sdk/doc/en/CYFS-SDK_Quick_Start.md

 ## Environment Requirements

 Before following this document, please make sure you have done the following.
-- Installed HyperSend and created an account
+- Installed CyberChat and created an account
-- Bound your OOD using HyperSend and kept the OOD online
+- Bound your OOD using CyberChat and kept the OOD online
-- Installed the CYFS Browser locally and bound it using HyperSend
+- Installed the CYFS Browser locally and bound it using CyberChat

 Before executing any of the following commands, make sure that the CYFS Browser is open and can be properly initialized.
 Closing the CYFS Browser will cause command execution to fail